sxa3022727/marzhelp/README.md

 ```

 #### Important Note
 During the installation process, **port 80** will be temporarily opened to obtain an SSL certificate for the domain using Let's Encrypt.
 Once the SSL certificate is obtained and configured, **port 88** will be used permanently for serving this project.
-This ensures that all connections are secured using SSL.
+This ensures that all connections are secured using SSL.س

 ### Warning
 If you already have Nginx installed, do not install the bot using this script, as the script will remove Nginx if it detects an existing installation.